• Fevers, Respiratory Diseases, Skin Diseases

 The neem tree has been called "the village pharmacy" because its bark, leaves, sap, fruit, seeds, and twigs have so many diverse uses in the traditional medicine of India.
 This member of the mahogany family has been used medicinally for at least 4,000 years and is held in such esteem that Indian poets called it Sarva Roga Nivarini , meaning "the One That Can Cure All Ailments."
 Mohandas Gandhi encouraged scientific investigation of the neem tree as part of his program to revitalize Indian traditions, which eventually let to more than 2,000 research papers and intense commercial interest.

 At least 50 patents have been filed on neem and neem-based products in the United States for control of insects in food and ornamental crops.
 However, the Indian government and many nongovernmental organizations have united to overthrow some patents of this type, which they regard as "folk-wisdom piracy."
 One fear is that if neem is patented, indigenous people who already use it will lose the right to continue to do so.
 Another point is the fundamental question: Who owns the genetic diversity of plants?
 The nations where the plants come from or the transnational corporations that pay for the research into those plants?
 Although this area of international law is rapidly evolving, a patent on the spice turmeric has already been overturned, and neem may follow soon.

 The uses of neem are remarkably diverse.
 In India, the sap is used for treating fevers, general debilitation, digestive disturbances, and skin diseases; the bark gum for respiratory diseases and other infections; the leaves for digestive problems, intestinal parasites, and viral infections; the fruit for debilitation, malaria, skin diseases, and intestinal parasites; and the seed and kernel oil for diabetes, fevers, fungal infections, bacterial infections, inflammatory diseases, fertility prevention, and as an insecticide.
+1,2

 As with many plant products,